dustprotocol/utils.js/packages/networks/README.md

-# @polkadot/networks
+# @reef-defi/networks

-A list of all available Substrate networks and their applicable prefixes.
+A list of all available Reef networks and their applicable prefixes.

-This list is periodically checked against the master list available at https://github.com/paritytech/substrate/blob/master/ss58-registry.json